kaivennemann/SudokuSolver/README.md

-# Rust
+# SudokuSolver

-Experimentation with the Rust programming language.
+A Sudoku built in Rust using simple backtracking.